seanc1505/Summer2022/README.md

 #### createCsvManual

-* Creates and opens a csv file at the specified path named csv_name
+* Creates and opens and imports a csv file at the specified path named csv_name

 #### createCsvAlgorithim